Keimeno/word-growth-rate-analyzer/README.md

 | the   | 15:00 - 16:00 | 120.000     |
 | the   | 16:00 - 17:00 | 150.000     |

-Given our example input, it may seem as if we have a growth rate of 50% for the word "hello" between our two time frames, but in reality we first need to take the word "the" - our most occurring word - as a baseline.
-In order to accomplish this, we need to divide the occurrences of "the", with the occurrences of "the" from the time frame before, meaning `150.000 / 120.000`.
+Given our example input, it may seem as if we have a growth rate of 50% for the word "hello" between our two time frames.
+However, in reality we first need to take the word "the" - our most occurring word - as a baseline.
+Then we need to divide the occurrences of "the", with the occurrences of "the" from the time frame before, meaning `150.000 / 120.000`.
 This will give us `1.25`, which is the growth rate in user activity between those time frames.
-Now we need to multiply the occurrences of the word "hello" in our first time frame with our user growth rate, which results in `4000 * 1.25 = 5000`.
-Now we can calculate the true growth rate by dividing the occurrences of one time frame with the time frame before using our adjusted occurrences, `6000 / 5000 = 1.2`.
-Now we know, that the true growth rate is 20%, and not 50%.
+Next we have to multiply the occurrences of the word "hello" in our first time frame with our user growth rate, which results in `4000 * 1.25 = 5000`.
+We can now calculate the true growth rate by dividing the occurrences of one time frame with the time frame before using our adjusted occurrences, `6000 / 5000 = 1.2`.
+We then know, that the true growth rate is 20%, and not 50%.

 ### Spam messages